 The Ranging Round Duration field is an unsigned integer that specifies the duration of the round in units of slots, which is the number of slots in the round.

 The Ranging Slot Duration field is an unsigned integer that specifies the duration of a slot in RSTU.

+The Ranging Block Assignment List Length field specifies the number of Ranging Block Assignment fields in the Ranging Block Assignment List field.
+The value of zero is reserved.

+The Ranging Block Assignment List carries one or more Ranging Block Assignment fields as per Figure 6-MMM.